 Even though many of us dread first dates, they’re actually pretty important.
-First impressions are everything, and it’s also your chance to find out if the person you’re interested in could possibly fit into your life.
+First impressions are everything, and a first date is also your chance to find out if the person you’re interested in could possibly fit into your life.
 But figuring out what to ask someone the first time you go out can be really tough.
+Before the date even begins, you could be racking your brain for good questions to ask on a first date.
 How deep of a question is too deep?
 What if you bore them with the usual stuff, like questions about their job and family?
 Fortunately, that’s where the pros come in.

 “When on a first date, it’s important to balance between keeping things light [and] gathering the data you need in order to decide whether or not this individual may be viable relationship material, assuming that’s what you want,” Dr. Griffin told us.
 “Many experts are going to tell you to avoid the following: religion, politics, finances, or talking about past relationships.
 However, assuming that you are able to receive their answers with an open mind I think it’s reasonable to ask about these topics.”

 Whether you want to take a deep dive in head first or keep things light, here’s what the experts think is most important.

 7 Things To Ask on A First Date:

 1Anything about your priorities and values